 Or you can try asking yourself other questions to spark ideas:

 - What emotions do you hope to elicit from the audience?

-- At public art events, what do you people are you most?
+- At public art events, what do people ask you the most?
 Do you want to address any of these questions in your statement?
 If you think the questions aren’t on the level you would like to discuss, how can you elevate the conversation to more interesting topics?

 - Are there any words in your language that relate to your artistic practice or could spark conversation?
 For instance, the Diné word hózhó means so much more than simply beauty.

 An open secret is that most of the art world can’t stand “artspeak” or what critic Gilda Williams called “International Art English.”
-Yes, there are basic terms that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers; it turns them off.
+Yes, there is basic vocabulary that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers; it turns them off.

 Please don’t say you’ve always wanted to be an artist since you were a small child.
 This is so common, it’s a given.

 Don’t say the art speaks for itself!
 It doesn’t.
-Meanings and techniques might seem obvious to you, but you are writing for readers who are most likely not artists and from different cultures and backgrounds than you.
+Meanings and techniques might seem obvious to you, but you are writing for readers who are most likely not artists and who come from different cultures and backgrounds than you do.